 Designing a structure

-Creating a shopping cart in e-commerce, unfortunately might not be the most creative project you will have the chance to work on, throughout your career.
-Using our current behavioural data and loads of reading from various website like the Nielsen Norman Group I created a map of the future user flow.
+Creating a shopping cart in e-commerce, unfortunately, might not be the most creative project you will have the chance to work on, throughout your career.
+Using our current behavioral data and loads of reading from the various website like the Nielsen Norman Group I created a map of the future user flow.
 Which we used as a visual token (using Google Drawings) for what we wanted to deliver.
-This document would be iterated on, and used to map API calls and help engineers discuss implementations details and blockers.
+This document would be iterated on and used to map API calls and help engineers discuss implementations details and blockers.
 A living document to support our explorations.

 With a defined end goal, our senior engineers came back to us with their dev strategy.

-Having our user flow clarified and a release plan, I started focusing on the prototyping (using tools such as proto.io and Flinto) working throught out the journey (happy path first), one chunk at a time and started gathering qualitative feedback from our users; each new prototype competing with the current live solution.
+Having our user flow clarified and a release plan, I started focusing on the prototyping (using tools such as proto.io and Flinto) working throughout the journey (happy path first), one chunk at a time, and started gathering qualitative feedback from our users; each new prototype competing with the current live solution.
 The idea here was to uncover unknown unknowns and reduce the risks as we simplified our UI and introduced new interaction patterns.